Basic use

 x0 = np.linspace(1e-3, 0.4, num=200)

-for j, val in enumerate(targets):
+for val in targets:

 x1 = np.ones(x0.size)*val